 Two comments should be made about this analogy.
 First comment: The fact that two things, each made out of many different components, exhibit significant resemblances with regard to some specific set of components does not ensure that significant resemblances will be found in other components.
-As mentioned above, there are important (functional) similarities between the behavior of a computer and a person: between the input and the stimulus and between the output and the response; additionally, there are similarities between several subsystems in a computer and certain sub-systems in the human brain.
+As mentioned above, there are important (functional) similarities between the behavior of a computer and a person: between the input and the stimulus and between the output and the response; additionally, there are similarities between several subsystems in a computer and certain subsystems in the human brain.
 Despite these similarities, it is easy to point out the vast differences between the functioning of a computer and human cognitive functioning.
 For example, in many areas, a computer’s computational power is greater than that of a human by several orders of magnitude while a computer has not yet generated consciousness like a human (for other comparisons between humans and machines, see Borowski et al, 2021).

 The similarity of the actions of pouring tea or signing a name between Robert the robot and a human person does not necessarily mean that the mechanism responsible for the robot’s actions is the same as the mechanism responsible for the person’s actions.
 In this case, it is entirely clear that they are completely different mechanisms.
 The logical reason why the analogy does not necessarily assure a correct explanation is anchored in the following fact: every data set can, in principle, be derived from an infinite number of different functions (i.e. theories).
 In this case, the data connected to the state of affairs for the signing and the response of signing or the state of affairs for the pouring of the tea and the response of pouring the tea involve two different mechanisms, one entirely mechanical and the other physiological, cognitive, and mental.

 Second comment: The analogy is especially tempting when not understood behavior A is compared to understood behavior B. In that case, we tend to apply the explanation for B to the not understood behavior A. However, when operation B is itself not understood, the use of activity B as an analogical explanation of A becomes problematic.
-As a matter of fact, that is the present state of cognitive psychology: if we do not understand the progressive AI models, the most successful in predicting behavior, it is possible to propose the critique argument suggested and supported here.
-Given this, one may take an extreme provocative position and wonder what is the motivation for continuing to build these kind of models for explaining behavior when these models themselves are incomprehensible?
-To answer this question, one needs to evaluate in a broad theoretical approach the main advantages and disadvantages of the computer analogy upon which cognitive psychology is based.
+As a matter of fact, that is the present state of cognitive psychology: if we do not understand progressive AI models, which are the most successful models at predicting behavior, the critique argument set out and supported here becomes salient.
+Given this, one may take an extremely provocative position and wonder what is the motivation for continuing to build these kinds of models for explaining behavior when these models themselves are incomprehensible?
+To answer this question, one needs to use a broad theoretical approach to evaluate the main advantages and disadvantages of the computer analogy upon which cognitive psychology is based.

 Advantages: